matrix-org/matrix-spec/content/client-server-api/modules/instant_messaging.md

 avenues for other disruption attempts, such as adding `onclick` handlers or excessively large text.
 Clients should only permit the attributes listed for the tags below.
-Where `data-mx-bg-color` and `data-mx-color` are listed, clients should translate the value (a 6-character hex color code) to the appropriate CSS/attributes for the tag.
+Where `data-mx-bg-color` and `data-mx-color` are listed, clients should translate the value (a `#` character followed by a 6-character hex color code) to the appropriate CSS/attributes for the tag.

 `font`
 `data-mx-bg-color`, `data-mx-color`, `color`